Master of Arts-Communication

 (and many more)

-The M.A. in Communication at A&M-Texarkana will focus on the social science research tradition in Communication Studies and on the theory and practice of Emerging Media (social networking and computer-mediated communication).
-Each emphasis will offer a student a comprehensive conceptual framework and skill set for proficiency in a wide range of rapidly-changing communication professions.
+The M.A. in Communication at A&M-Texarkana focuses on the social science research tradition in Communication Studies, including the theory and practice of Emerging Media (social networking and computer-mediated communication).
+The program will offer graduate students a comprehensive conceptual framework and skill set for proficient work in a wide range of rapidly-changing communication professions.

-All graduates will earn six semester credit hours (SCH) of foundation course work in theory and research methods and at least 24 SCH in Communication overall.
+All graduates will earn six semester credit hours (SCH) of foundation course work in theory and research methods and at least 18 SCH in Communication overall.
 The M.A. in Communication will offer a completion option of either a thesis or a comprehensive examination.
-Non-thesis students must take at least 6 SCH in Communication in addition to those required of thesis students.
+Thesis students will complete 24 SCH in coursework and 6 SCH for the Thesis.
+Non-thesis students will complete 30 SCH in coursework followed by a set of comprehensive exams.

 |COMM 500||Theories of Communication||3|